Anastasia-Labs/aiken-design-patterns/README.md

 Here are the steps to compile and run the included tests:

-1.Clone the repo and navigate inside:
+1. Clone the repo and navigate inside:

 ```bash
 git clone https://github.com/Anastasia-Labs/aiken-design-patterns
 cd aiken-design-patterns
 ```

-2.Run the build command, which both compiles all the functions/examples and also runs the included unit tests:
+2. Run the build command, which both compiles all the functions/examples and also runs the included unit tests:

 ```sh